Gathering Mussels

 So what are mussels?

 The mussel is a bivalve mollusc, which basically means it is a filter feeding shellfish.
-They can be found all over the world in temperate zones, and some species can be found in warmer waters, though not in the same large numbers.
+Gathering mussels couldn’t be easier as they can be found all over the world in temperate zones, and some species can be found in warmer waters, though not in the same large numbers.

 The most important thing to remember when gathering mussels is that they are filter feeding, which means they suck in sea water and feed on any bits they filter out of it, so keep in mind where your gathering them from.